A Business Plan for Your Life Abroad

 Dealing with Red Tape

 Lars (35) experienced the difficulties mentioned above when he applied for a visa to open a diving school in Thailand.
-To get the appropriate visa-plus-work permit, Lars needed to capitalize it with at least 2 million baht (or 50,000 EUR).
+To get the appropriate visa-plus-work permit, Lars needed invest at least 2 million THB (or 50,000 EUR) into his new business venture.
 A quarter of this sum needed to be paid within 90 days of registering the company.
 Moreover, he needed to cover his living costs until his business would start yielding a profit.

 The very foundation of a successful business is a solid business plan.
-Without a well-prepared business plan, you are at risk of sooner or later seeing your dream of starting a business, go up in smoke.
+Without a well-prepared business plan, you are at risk of seeing your dream go up in smoke sooner or later.

 Ernesto (44) did not only include financial calculations in his business plan.
 When he came up with the idea to open an office for international finance and tax law in Jerez de la Frontera, he decided to take it a step further.
 He researched information on the economy in Spain and specifically on the province of Cádiz.